nguyenvinhhuy123/PPL-HK232/README.md

 -> Parser failed test case fixed in assignment 2.
 You might want to look aat that part instead.
 ### Assignment 2 : 100/100
 ### Assignment 3 : 91/100
-### Assignment 4 : (Unforturnately I did give up on this assignment.
+### Assignment 4 : 0/100
+(Unforturnately I did give up on this assignment.
 Might come back to this whenever I have time)

-###To whoever read this.
+### To whoever read this.
 If you are looking at this repo I suppose you might study and struggle with HCMUT-CSE PPL Course at the time.

 Feel free to that this as a reference for your own assignments.